-- A CPP template has been developed, primarily for use in new covered projects but recommended and available for use for all current covered projects. - The Office of the Executive Director met with each agency serving in a lead role on a covered project between the most recent CPP quarterly updates to discuss what work remains for those CPPs to be deemed accurate and complete. - The Office of the Executive Director plans to do the same for each agency serving in a cooperating agency role on a covered project before the next CPP quarterly updates in September.
+- A CPP template has been developed, primarily for use in new covered projects, but recommended and available for use for all current covered projects. - The Office of the Executive Director is meeting with each agency serving in a lead and cooperating agency role on a covered project to discuss remaining work for CPPs to be deemed accurate and complete. - The Office of the Executive Director reviews CPPs for ongoing projects in its FAST-41 oversight role and, when necessary, brings together Federal agencies to ensure that they are using the most efficient and effective permitting processes available that are then reflected in the CPPs.
+The Office of the Executive Director will also participate in the development of CPPs for new projects on an as needed basis to ensure that early coordination and potential issue identification takes place at the start of the FAST-41 process.